gottacatchenall/ms_sampling_effort/manuscript.md

 data with false negatives varying rates, but crucially do nothing to the test data.
 We use the same model, a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details.
 In @fig:rocpr, we show receiving-operating-characteristic (ROC) and precision-recall (PR) curves for the model with varying levels of false-negatives added to the data.

 ![fig](./figures/rocpr_falsenegatives.png){#fig:rocpr}

-Big takeaway here is false-negatives have more effect on PR space, unsurprisingly.
-Sadly this is also where the potential application of is greatest.
-Still, performance doesn't matter with many added false-negatives!
-Good evidence in favor of this type of model.
-Same caveat as previous section that this is data that _already_ is likely to have many false-negatives.
-So, the effects of adding more, as we do in this illustration, might be mitigated because there are still the false-negatives in the original data present in the
+The primary takeaway here is false-negatives have more effect on PR space, unsurprisingly, but sadly this is also where the potential application of is greatest.
+Still, performance doesn't change that much with many added false-negatives, which is good evidence in favor of this type of model.
+Similar to our caveat in the previous section, this data is _already_ likely to have many false-negatives.
+So, the effects of adding more, as we do in this illustration, might be mitigated because there are already non-simulated false-negatives in the original data present in the $FNR=0$ simulation.
-$FNR=0$ simulation.

 # Conclusion

 ***The primary takeaways from this paper***

-In this paper we have demonstrated that false negatives are likely purely due to the distribution of.
+In this paper we have demonstrated we expect a certain number of false negatives in species interaction datasets purely due to the distribution of abundances within a community.
+We have also shown that these false negatives can cause varying responses in our measurements of network properties and further could impact our ability to reliably predict interactions.

-***The primary recommendations for study design that this paper provides*** Take species richness and relative abundance into account.
+***The primary recommendations for study design that this paper provides***

+How does this effect how we design samples of interactions?
+Take species richness and relative abundance into account.
 A model similar to that which we show here can be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at